 Isolation rooms should include self-closing doors, an ensuite bathroom, high quality sealing of the room, an anteroom, independent supply air and exhaust, and exhaust ducts under negative pressure within the building.

-In standard hospital rooms, a minimum of 6 ACH is recommended.
-In negative-pressure isolation rooms, 12 ACH is recommended.
+In standard hospital rooms, a minimum of 6 ACH is required.
+In negative-pressure isolation rooms, 12 ACH is required.

 Toilet and bathroom ventilation in isolation rooms